paulinavonstackelberg/ValidatingMIRegularized/README.md

 This simulation study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
 The corresponding PDF can be found in the folder `Documents`.
 The data are stored in the archives belonging to Utrecht University for a minimum duration of 10 years.
 All code is available via [Github](https://github.com/paulinavonstackelberg/ValidatingMIRegularized).

+## Contact

+For questions or suggestions, please contact the person responsible for this archive: Paulina von Stackelberg (paulina-von-stackelberg@web.de).